-There is a clear opportunity in establishing a new type of public-private collaboration as an instrument that could be used in the SRIA execution.
-The experience gained so far shows that public and private collaboration on R&I can help to overcome hurdles to growth by considering potentially limiting factors early on.
+There is a clear opportunity in establishing a new type of public-private collaboration as an instrument that could be used for the SRIA execution.
+The experience gained so far shows that public and private collaboration on R&I in a food system wide approach can help to overcome hurdles to growth by considering potentially limiting factors early on, including the potential impact as explained in Section 4.
 A collaborative approach between public and private partners can prevent that research efforts are applied in a scattered and unstructured manner and that gaps or overlaps result from a fragmented research coverage.
 Moreover, awareness of ongoing efforts and incentives to translate them into tangibles is present from day one.

 In addition, by bringing together different technologies and expertise from public and private partners across Europe, it will enable identification of technological barriers, gaps and synergies in the food sector.
 One of the main assets of the food and drink sector, but also a challenge, is its diversity, since it is spread across Member States and areas of activity.
 This restricts the exchange and pooling of knowledge and experience unless it is facilitated.
 Food and drink operators are also diverse in size, being 99% of them SMEs.
-A public-private collaboration must be highly inclusive for SMEs providing an opportunity to work in coalition with major business operators and research organisations.